Sustainable procurement: India

+Mexico

+Public procurement in Mexico is primarily governed by Article 134 of the Constitution, which requires public purchases of goods and services to be conducted, as a general rule, through public tenders based on sealed bids.
+The statutory framework is further defined by the Law on Public Procurement and Works (Ley de Adquisiciones, Arrendamientos y Obras Públicas) of 1993, which covers federal government expenditures related to goods, services, and public works undertaken by ministries, decentralised agencies, and state-owned enterprises.
+Sustainable public procurement initiatives have emerged from the energy efficiency sector of Mexico.
+The National Commission for Energy Conservation (CONAE) has implemented initiatives including energy audits, retrofitting of facilities, training of public officials and the promotion of energy- efficient products in public procurement.

+South Africa

+The Preferential Procurement Policy Framework Act, 2000, provides a legal basis for integrating developmental and environmental considerations into public procurement.
+Under this framework, procurement policies have been used to promote energy efficiency, sustainable consumption, local development, and the participation of medium, small and micro enterprises, as well as enterprises owned by historically disadvantaged groups.
+Environmental objectives, including support for renewable and clean energy industries, have been incorporated through sector-specific guidance and programmes such as the Durban Green Procurement Programme.
+In addition, the Broad-Based Black Economic Empowerment Act, 2003 links public procurement to social sustainability by promoting black economic participation and employment, with oversight provided by the Black Economic Empowerment Advisory Council.

 Approaches

 While there is no strict definition on how organizations implement sustainable procurement, there are two approaches that can be combined:

 Product-based

 This is where an organization examines a products movement along the supply chain and assesses the environmental credentials of themselves and of their suppliers.
 This path is commonly used when an organization wishes to understand the impact of a product or product range for strategic and marketing purposes.
 This approach can also provide a vivid picture of supplier processes.

 Supplier-based

 An organization may analyze the CSR management systems of a supplier and whether its practices conform with law and with the CSR standards of "buying" organization.
 Thus, the organization measures the environmental and social risk a supplier may impose upon them.
 Implemented effectively, this method will show whether a supplier meets the environmental standards of the organization, along with whether suppliers are meeting the requirements of law.
 Some assessments improve the whole supply chain by providing incentives for other businesses to be more sustainable.

 In order to assess the CSR Management systems, companies can use a variety of tools: